majiksystems/nodejs-meetup-2019-feb/packages/graphql-place_service/README.md

 ## Custom Google Places graphql api

 This project creates a Graphql API for google place api.
 Currently, the only endpoint here is to search for a location.
-The api will return the location with its hourly
+The api will return the location with its popular times data from Google Places

 ### How to use